crypto-guys/arweave-data-archiver/README.md

 I have more to this but paused my work on it

-To DO:
+# To DO:

-Fix the bugs then
+1. Fix the bugs

+2. Add data validation and sanitation

-Add support for batch and automation
+3. Add support for batch and automation